quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### The Minimum Congestion Window is 2 Packets

-QUIC recommends a minimum congestion window of 2 packets instead of TCP's 1.
+QUIC recommends that the minimum congestion window be 2 packets instead of the 1 packet minimum in TCP.
 2 packets avoid waiting for a delayed acknowledgement and allow the PTO to send 2 packets instead of 1, which can be particularly important during the handshake.